ProzorroUKR/openprocurement.api/docs/source/tendering/belowthreshold/multicurrency.rst

    :code:

 Now the participant can register bid.

+It is required to add `items` for tender with field `funders`.
+If there are no `items` in bid, we will see an error:

+.. http:example:: http/multi-currency/post-bid-without-items.http
+   :code:

+Also it is required to add `value` in `items.unit` for tender with field `funders`.
+If there are no `value` in `bid.items.unit`, we will see an error:

+.. http:example:: http/multi-currency/post-bid-without-values-in-unit-items.http
+   :code:

 For each nomenclature (items), the participant indicates the price per unit.
 He can specify different currencies:

 .. http:example:: http/multi-currency/post-add-valid-bid.http